-\ How little this principle had prevailed, during any former period of the English government, particularly during the last reign, which was certainly not so perfect a model of liberty as some writers would represent it, will easily appear from many passages in the history of that reign.
+All this strange parliamentary language passed uncontroverted; and came equally, from the mouths of those who were attached or who were not attached to the court: These were the only distinctions known: For, 'tis easily conceived, there could be no opposition to the court, no country-party, while such maxims prevailed.
 But the ideas of men were much changed, during about twenty years of a gentle and peaceful administration.
-The commons, tho' James, of himself, had recalled all patents of monopolies, were not contented without a law against them, and a declarative law too; which was gaining a great point, and establishing principles very favourable to liberty: But they were extremely grateful, when Elizabeth, upon petition, (after having once resused their requests) recalled a few of the most oppressive patents; and employed some soothing expressions towards them.
+The commons, tho' James, of himself, had recalled all patents of monopolies, were not contented without a law against them, and a declarative law too; which was gaining a great point, and establishing principles very favorable to liberty: But they were extremely grateful, if Elizabeth, upon petition, (after having once refused their requests) recalled a few of the most oppressive patents; and employed some soothing expressions towards them.